gematik/spec-E-Rezept-ServiceRequest/input/pagecontent/festlegungen-modifier-extensions.md

 //TODO: Check Output

 {% sql
-SELECT Title, Description
-FROM Resources
+SELECT title AS "Titel", description AS "Beschreibung" FROM all_extensions
-WHERE Type = 'StructureDefinition'
+WHERE isModifier = true
-  AND (Json LIKE '%"isModifier": true%')
 %}